[?] Subscribe To This Site

 Ineffective medications:

 • Antibiotics: Sulfamonomethoxine, Chloramphenicol, Baytril (enrofloxacin).
 These have only limited effectiveness against T. cuniculi.
-The likely outcome is temporarily suppression of symptoms, allowing the infection to roar back once the antibiotic is discontinued.
+The likely outcome is temporary suppression of symptoms, allowing the infection to roar back once the antibiotic is discontinued.
 Obtain a culture and sensitivity before using antibiotics, and especially if considering the use of any of these antibiotics.

 Prevention: